collerek/ormar/docs/api/models/model.md

 **Raises**:

-- `NoMatch`: If given pk is not found in database the NoMatch exception is raised.
+- `NoMatch`: If given pk is not found in database.

 **Returns**: